Q. I have other commitments; can I undertake the plumbing apprenticeship on a part-time basis?

 A. The answer is yes in the short term.
 We normally allow around two months for an apprentice to find a new employer.
 If a new employer cannot be found within this time then we unfortunately have to remove you from our training programme.
 You may, however, be able to restart on our programme at a later date if you do manage to find a new employer.

 Q. I have seen an advert in my local newspaper suggesting I can become a plumber in three months by undertaking a plumbing course – is this legitimate?

 A. We refer to these courses as ‘fast track’ learning and we do not recognise this type of training.
 Nor does the SNIJIB, who are responsible for registering all plumbing apprentices and grading them as plumbers once they have served four years and have gained the Modern Apprenticeship in Plumbing and Heating SVQ Level 3.
 This is the only way to be graded as a fully qualified plumber in Scotland.

 Q. I have a disability; can I become an apprentice plumber and start the plumbing apprenticeship?

 A. As long as you are reasonably fit and able in your own best interests to meet the work and safety requirements of the plumbing industry there should be no problem with you starting on the plumbing apprenticeship.
 The Modern Apprenticeship in Plumbing and Heating operates on the principle of equal opportunities regardless of sex, marital status, race, religion, age and disability.

-Q. My local college is offering a plumbing pre-apprenticeship courses.
+Q. My local college is offering a plumbing pre-apprenticeship course.
 Are they any good?